Korean Kimchi Tofu Soup (Soondubu Jjigae)

 - 1 medium zucchini, medium dice

-- 1 cup Napa Cabbage Kimchi, coarsely chopped
+- 1 cup kimchi, coarsely chopped (see What to Buy note)

 - 2 cups low-sodium beef or chicken broth